-Additionally, the buyer is provided with a warranty deed from the seller, which ensures that the title of the property is clear and that the seller holds a clear title to it.
+Additionally, the buyer is provided with a warranty deed from the seller.
+This deed ensures that the title of the property is clear and that the seller holds a clear title to it.

 However, the party who demands it must provide the estoppel letter and pay the fee, even if the seller has no unpaid balance.

-The estoppel letter ensures that there are no additional costs associated with purchasing a property with an outstanding HOA balance, while also serving as proof of ownership upon closing.
+The estoppel letter ensures no additional costs are associated with purchasing a property with an outstanding HOA balance.
+It also serves as proof of ownership upon closing.
 In this way, it provides additional assurance to both buyers and sellers of property with an outstanding balance.

 What Does An HOA Estoppel Letter Cost?

 The cost of preparing an estoppel certificate normally cannot exceed $299 as of July 1, 2022.
-If the estoppel certificate is requested urgently and provided in less than three working days, an association may charge up to an extra $119.00.
+If an association receives an urgent request for the estoppel certificate and provides it in less than three working days, it may charge up to an extra $119.00.
 The association may also impose an extra fee for delinquent accounts, not to exceed $179.

 Homeowners’ associations commonly use estoppel letters to support claims regarding the terms of association agreements.

-It typically contains specific facts and information about a particular situation, such as the date of the agreement, the scope of the agreement, or any other relevant information.
+It typically contains specific facts and information about a particular situation.
+It can be the date of the agreement, the scope of the agreement, or any other relevant information.

 As a buyer, you must get an HOA estoppel letter from the association before purchasing into an HOA.
 This will let you know if there are any unpaid fees related to a property before closing.

-The HOA estoppel letter allows the buyer to take possession of the property free of any encumbrances and protects against any claims by the HOA after closing.
+The HOA estoppel letter allows the buyer to take possession of the property free of any encumbrances.
+It also protects against any claims by the HOA after closing.